wilhelm-lab/oktoberfest/docs/contributing.rst

 How to set up your development environment
 ------------------------------------------

-You need Python 3.9+ and the following tools:
+You need Python 3.10+ and Poetry_:

-- Poetry_
-- Nox_
-- nox-poetry_

-You can install them with:

 .. code:: console

-    $ pip install poetry nox nox-poetry
+    $ pip install poetry

-Install the package with development requirements:
+Install the package with all development requirements:

 .. code:: console

    $ make install

-You can now run an interactive Python session, or the command-line interface:
+You can now run an interactive Python session or the command-line interface:

 .. code:: console